- National Pediatric Readiness Project

 How EDs can prioritize this driver

-- Use assessment data to identify priority conditions or processes.
+- Use data to identify priority conditions or processes.

 - Start with one or two pediatric-focused QI initiatives.